DJDanl/cpp-docs.pt-br/docs/mfc/reference/ctoolbarctrl-class.md

 ### <a name="parameters"></a>Parâmetros

 *ptbm*<br/>
-Um ponteiro para a estrutura [TBMETRICS](/windows/win32/api/commctrl/ns-commctrl-tbmetrics) do `CToolBarCtrl` objeto.
+Um ponteiro para a estrutura [TBMETRICS](/windows/win32/api/commctrl/ns-commctrl-tbmetrics) do objeto `CToolBarCtrl`.

 ### <a name="remarks"></a>Comentários

-Essa função de membro emula a funcionalidade da mensagem [TB_SETMETRICS](/windows/win32/Controls/tb-setmetrics) , conforme descrito na SDK do Windows.
+Essa função de membro emula a funcionalidade da [TB_SETMETRICS](/windows/win32/Controls/tb-setmetrics) mensagem, conforme descrito na SDK do Windows.

-##  <a name="setowner"></a>  CToolBarCtrl::SetOwner
+##  <a name="setowner"></a>CToolBarCtrl:: SetOwner

 Define a janela do proprietário do controle ToolBar.